R2Northstar/NorthstarLauncher/BUILD.md

 #### Podman

-When using [`podman`](https://podman.io/) instead of Docker on an SELinux enabled distro, make sure to add the `z` flag when mounting the directory to keep SELinux happy.
+When using [`podman`](https://podman.io/) instead of Docker on an SELinux enabled distro, make sure to add the `z` flag when mounting the directory to correctly label it to avoid SELinux denying access.

 As such the corresponding commands are